 The lens of one or both eyes may be displaced (dislocated).
 People are very nearsighted (unable to see distant objects clearly).
 The light-sensitive area at the back of the eye (retina) may detach from the rest of the eye (see Detachment of the Retina Detachment of the Retina Detachment of the retina is separation of the retina (the transparent, light-sensitive structure at the back of the eye) from the underlying layer to which it is attached.
 People notice a sudden... read more ).
 Displacement of the lens and detachment of the retina may cause permanent loss of vision.

 Spinal cord problems

 The sac that surrounds the spinal cord may widen (called dural ectasia).
-Dural ectasia is common and most frequently occurs in the lower portions of the spine.
+Dural ectasia is common in people with Marfan syndrome and most frequently occurs in the lower portions of the spine.
 It may cause headache, lower back pain, or other neurologic problems such as bowel or bladder weakness.